solidnetwork-xyz/OCP-1Z0-819/resources/docs/class.md

 [README.md](../../README.md#class)

 ## Class
+- if object is null, the **instanceof** operator returns false.
+- if super class has a constructor with parameters, and you extend it, you must call super(parameters)

 ### Abstract classes
 - Abstract methods only inside abstract class.
 - Abstract class can implement interface class, and the abstract methods must be resolved by a concrete class.